Megs McLean

-Megan McLean (born February 19, 1997) is a singer, songwriter, recording artist, and performer from Snohomish, Washington.
-McLean and her band perform a mix of guitar-driven country/grunge originals and covers of new-country favorites.
+Megan McLean (born February 19, 1997) is a singer, songwriter, recording artist, and performer from Snohomish, Washington, McLean and her band perform a mixture of guitar-driven country/grunge originals and covers.
 McLean is known for her American country-rock-grunge (crunge) sound.

 McLean's first single, as well as her new album, was recorded at London Bridge Studio by Geoff Ott in Shoreline, Washington, with Ben Smith of Heart on the drums, Brad Smith from Blind Melon on bass, and featured Shohei Ogami on guitar.

-McLean is best known for her breakout single track titled "It's My Truck" which was released in 2015, and was awarded Country Pick of the Week in 2016.
+McLean is better known for her breakout single track titled "It's My Truck" which was released in 2015, and was awarded Country Pick of the Week in 2016.
 She also released her "Virtually Me" virtual reality app at the 94.1 KMPS pop-up show Taylor Swift concert in Seattle.

 Early life and influences

 McLean was born to John and Leslea McLean and is one of two girls, who with her younger sister was raised in Snohomish, Washington, and attended Glacier Peak High School.